WachiraNjoro/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory File 13-change_group changes the group owner to school File 100-change_owner_and_group changes the owner and the group owner to all files in the working directory
+File 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory File 13-change_group changes the group owner to school File 100-change_owner_and_group changes the owner and the group owner to all files in the working directory File 101-symbolic_link_permissions changes the owner and the group owner of _hello to vincent and staff respectively File 102-if_only changes the owner of the file hello to betty only if it is owned by the user guillaume File 103-Star_Wars plays the StarWars IV episode in the terminal